burakherdogan/burakherdogan/README.md

 ### Hi there 👋 I'm Burak.
  ⚡ I’m currently learning data structures and python.
+I’m currently working on Linux.
+I'm going to be a System Administrator, also software developer.

 <!--